Your information has been modified successfully. Do you want to save your changes?

 Young managers, for example, may benefit most from management training programs that focus on building business skills.
 Functional managers need a different kind of leadership program to move into general management.
 And top managers may benefit from strategic management training.

-Good executive development programs will provide both immediate and ongoing benefits.
 You should be able to apply your new skills and knowledge straight away.
-The program should also help you become a stronger leader with a greater capacity for finding new approaches and leading change - qualities and skills that will serve you well throughout your career.
-Look too for business schools and programs that provide ongoing learning opportunities to alumni - a useful added value from any executive development program.
+The program should also help you become a stronger leader with a greater capacity for finding new approaches and leading change.
+These are qualities and skills that will serve you well throughout your career.
+Look too for business schools and programs that provide ongoing learning opportunities to alumni which is a useful added value from any executive development program.